ForbesLindesay/sync-request/README.md

 Internally, this uses a separate worker process that is run using either [childProcess.spawnSync](http://nodejs.org/docs/v0.11.13/api/child_process.html#child_process_child_process_spawnsync_command_args_options) if available, or falling back to [spawn-sync](https://www.npmjs.org/package/spawn-sync) if not.
 The fallback will attempt to install a native module for synchronous execution, and fall back to doing busy waiting for a file to exist.
 All this ultimatley means that the module is totally cross platform and does not require native code compilation support.

 The worker then makes the actual request using [then-request](https://www.npmjs.org/package/then-request) so this has almost exactly the same API as that.

+This can also be used in a web browser via browserify because xhr has built in support for synchronous execution.
+Note that this is not recommended as it will be blocking.

 ## License